Loading…

 Japanese universities require JLPT N2 minimum for international students.
 Top programs at Tokyo, Waseda, and Keio explicitly list N1 as a plus.

 A JLPT certificate strengthens applications for highly-skilled professional visas in Japan and can support points-based immigration systems.
+Other Japanese certifications like Kanken or J-Test are not accepted for immigration purposes.

 Generic content doesn't pass the JLPT.
 Expert teachers build everything around your specific target level and exam date.